Logo

 Benzodiazepines such as alprazolam (Xanax) are prescribed for brief periods of time.

 If you often have panic attacks, talking to a mental health professional about your anxiety could be helpful.
-This is particularly important if your fear of being attacked limits your activities.
+If your fear of attacks restricts your activities, it’s crucial to seek professional help.

 How Can I Obtain Assistance?